massalabs/station/INSTALLATION.md

 ## Introduction

-From this point you'll start to custom Massa's journey thanks to Thyra.
+From this point you'll start to custom your Massa's journey thanks to Thyra.
 If you want to learn more about Thyra's objectives and mindset, go here; if you're curious about the technical aspects and want to contribute go [there](./CONTRIBUTING.md).

 This document will guide you through the installation process and the first steps to get started with Thyra.